Read This First

 Prompt 3: Write an essay on the best electoral systems as suggested by the relevant experts.

-The central claim is this: Choosing the best electoral system is a complex and often contentious issue, as different systems can produce markedly different political outcomes.
+In plain terms: Choosing the best electoral system is a complex and often contentious issue, as different systems can produce markedly different political outcomes.

 PR systems are praised for their ability to ensure that minority groups and smaller parties have a voice in the legislature.